OrkoHunter/python-easter-eggs/README.md

 >>> hash(float('-inf'))
 -314159
 ```
 A hash is a fixed sized integer that identifies a particular value.
 On a closer look, the hash of infinity is 10^5 x pi.
-Interestingly, hash(float('-inf')) yields -10^5 x pi in python3, whereeas -271828 i.e - 10^5 x e in python2.
+Interestingly, hash(float('-inf')) yields -10^5 x pi in python3, whereas -271828 i.e - 10^5 x e in python2.

 ### 14. types.CodeType -  Not for the faint of heart
 If you start digging deep into Python's internals you will get a warning in `help` output for `types.CodeType`